Florist and Flower Shop Health and Safety Templates, Documents, and Guidance.

 Our Florist Health and Safety Template Bundle also includes this template alongside policies, COSHH documents, fire safety forms, and more — giving you everything needed to create, review, and maintain compliance with health and safety regulations quickly and confidently.

-What should I include in my florist risk assessment?
+What should I include in the risk assessment for my florist business?

 What are the main health and safety risks in a florist shop?